Copyright and Self-Citing

 - Double submission of coursework: The NPS Honor Code (section 3.f.) indicates that students who wish to use pre-existing work to fulfill the requirements of a course—including submitting the same paper in more than one course—must obtain permission from the instructor(s).

-- Citation of one’s own published work: Our NPS-specific handout on self-plagiarism offers guidelines for self-citation and reusing self-authored publications in theses and other projects.
+- Citation of one’s own published work: Our NPS-specific handout on self-plagiarism (scroll down) offers guidelines for self-citation and reusing self-authored publications in theses and other projects.

 More Information on Copyright and Fair Use